evidence

 Researching Hidden Computational Instability.

-Convia combines systems research, reproducible validation, runtime metrics, and mathematical programs to study how structural instability emerges — and how computational order can be restored.
+Convia combines systems research, reproducible validation, runtime metrics, and mathematical programs to study how execution-level variability, redundant computation, and structural instability emerge — and how computational order can be restored.

 Research areas